ddelange/yt/README.md

             Set the output audio sampling rate.
 Defaults to 44100Hz.

       -P PIXELS
-            Set the maximum height in pixels  of the video output.
+            Set the maximum pixels of the video output.
 Ignored when -v is not specified.
-Defaults to 1280px.
+            Defaults to 1920px.
 Constraint is dropped when no formats comply.
+For portrait and landscape videos,  this corresponds to the  height and width respectively.

       -m
             Use MP4 when merging audio/video streams, keeping video codecs if possible and